-This AP Statistics course is a one year course intended for capable students who wish to complete studies in high school which are equivalent to a one semester, introductory, non-calculus based, college course in statistics.
+This AP Statistics course is a one year course intended for capable students who wish to complete studies in high school which are equivalent to a one semester, introductory, non-calculus based, and college course in statistics.

 The purpose of the course is to introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 Students are exposed to four broad conceptual themes: exploring data, planning a study, anticipating patterns and drawing conclusions from data.
 Students frequently make use of these statistical tools to better understand real world data.
+Students are required to take the AP exam in May.